cirosantilli/linux-cheat/index.md

 This work is left for third party enterprises of community projects such as Ubuntu or Fedora which are maintained by Canonical and Red Had enterprises respectively.

-lsb is meant to contain all the core tools that allow compliant applications to be portable across any compliant distribution.
+LSB is meant to contain all the core tools that allow compliant applications to be portable across any compliant distribution.

-lsb does however specifies many more tools than POSIX and supports almost all base tools used by user friendly applications found in distributions
+LSB does however specifies many more tools than POSIX and supports almost all base tools used by user friendly applications found in distributions